kthpanor/vlxman/docs/uv-vis.md

 rsp_results = rsp_drv.compute(molecule, basis, results)

 ```
-Download a [Python script](../input_files/tq-uv-vis.py) type of input file to calculate the absorption of the 10 first excited state of the thiophene-quinoxaline molecule at the CAM-B3LYP/def2-svp level of theory.
+Download a {download}`Python script <../input_files/tq-uv-vis.py>` type of input file to calculate the absorption of the 10 first excited state of the thiophene-quinoxaline molecule at the CAM-B3LYP/def2-svp level of theory.

 **Text file**

+Please refer to the [keyword list](sec:uv-vis-keywords) for a complete set of options.
+Note that natural transition orbitals NTO can be saved using the `nto` keyword.
+By specifying the `absorption` property, both UV/vis and ECD spectra will be calculated.

 ```
 @jobs
 task: response